-If you’re new to the lesbian dating pool, there are a few things you should know when you’re dating other women.
-One of those things is to familiarise yourself with the different types of lesbians you might meet out in the pond.
-And the other is to educate yourself on the obscure lesbian terms you might hear thrown around when conversing with other queer women.
+If you’re new to the lesbian world, there are a few things you should know before dating other lesbians.
+One of those things is to understand the different types of lesbians you might meet out in the pond.

-Right now we’ve got that out of the way, let’s get to it.
-Here are 17 different types of lesbians you can expect to meet in the dating pool, as well as the most common lesbian terms.
+Right, now we’ve got that out of the way; let’s get to it.
+Here are some of the different kinds of lesbians you can expect to meet, as well as the most common lesbian terms.

 1. The Lipstick/Femme Lesbian